 For athletes and other active people, even more water is needed to replenish the water that is lost through perspiration.
 It is possible to sweat out more than two quarts of fluid per hour.
 It is generally recommended that for every pound of water lost during exercise (in sweat), an additional two cups of water need to be taken in.

 It is possible, but rare in the United States, to consume too much water.
-Our kidneys are equipped to efficiently process fifteen liters of water a day.
+The kidneys are equipped to efficiently process fifteen liters of water a day.
 That's equivalent to drinking about sixty glasses of water!
 There is a rare condition called psychogenic polydipsia that causes consumption of an unhealthy amount of water.
 Abnormal thirst exhibited by people with this illness is based on a psychological disorder rather than on dehydration.

 A condition as hyponatremia can also occur.
 This happens when your body has an increase in water levels, but your body's sodium levels stay the same.
 It can also happen if the body loses lots of sodium without losing a proportionate amount of water.
 The excess water flows into your body's cells and causes them to expand.
 Although most of the body's cells can handle this swelling, the brain cells cannot due to being enclosed in the hard, bony skull.
 Brain swelling is usually one of the most prominent signs of hyponatremia, along with loss of appetite, restlessness, fatigue, confusion, hallucinations and convulsions after drinking large amounts of water.
 Usually, your body can handle large fluctuations in water-sodium balance when you drink a lot of water, but kidney problems, taking a diuretic, severe burns or stress due to surgery may put you at risk for this condition.